-- existing property is not acceptable under CTY 8 if this extends the extremities of the ribbon. - A gap site can be infilled with one or two houses if the average frontage of the new plot equates to the average plot width in the existing ribbon. - 82.
+- When a gap is more than twice the length of the average plot width in the adjoining ribbon it is often unsuitable for infill with two new plots. - Some ribbon development does not have a consistent building set back.
+Where this occurs the creation of a new site in the front garden of an existing property is not acceptable under CTY 8 if this extends the extremities of the ribbon. - A gap site can be infilled with one or two houses if the average frontage of the new plot equates to the average plot width in the existing ribbon. - 54.
 It also notes at the following paragraphs that: - 4.5.0 There will also be some circumstances where it may not be considered appropriate under the policy to fill these gap sites as they are judged to offer an important visual break in the developed appearance of the local area. - 4.5.1 As a general rule of thumb, gap sites within a continuous built up frontage, exceeding the local average plot width may be considered to constitute an important visual break.
 Sites may also be considered to constitute an important visual break depending on local circumstances.
-For example, if the gap frames a viewpoint or provides an important setting for the amenity and character of the established dwellings. - 83.
-Regard has been had to the principles and examples set out in Building on Tradition in considering this proposal and planning judgement applied to the issues to be addressed. - 84.
+For example, if the gap frames a viewpoint or provides an important setting for the amenity and character of the established dwellings. - 55.
+Regard has been had to the principles and examples set out in Building on Tradition in considering this proposal and planning judgement applied to the issues to be addressed. - 56.
 It includes infill principles with examples that have been considered as part of the assessment: - Follow the established grain of the neighbouring buildings. - Allow for clear definition of front and back, public and private sides to the plot which help address overlooking issues. - Design in scale and form with surrounding buildings - Retain existing boundaries where possible and construct new boundaries using native hedgerows and natural stone walls to assist integration and local biodiversity - Use a palette of materials that reflect the local area

-- 85. As the Courts have noted in the Glassdrumman Road, Ballynahinch Judicial Review, and for the reasons described above officer's bear in mind that the policy in COU8 is restricted and that any infill application is an exception to the prohibition on ribbon development. - 86.
-The first step is therefore to consider whether the proposal creates or adds to a ribbon of development.
-The justification and amplification of COU8 describes a ribbon as:
+57. As the Courts have noted in the Glassdrumman Road, Ballynahinch Judicial Review, and for the reasons described above officer's bear in mind that the policy in COU8 is restricted and that any infill application is an exception to the prohibition on ribbon development.

-A ribbon of development cannot be defined by numbers, although, if there are two buildings fronting a road and beside one another, there could be a tendency to ribboning.
+- 58. The first step is therefore to consider whether the proposal creates or adds to a ribbon of development.
+The justification and amplification of COU8 describes a ribbon as: - A ribbon of development cannot be defined by numbers, although, if there are two buildings fronting a road and beside one another, there could be a tendency to ribboning.
 Most frontages are not intensively built up and have substantial gaps between buildings, giving visual breaks in the developed appearance of the locality.
-Infilling of these gaps is visually undesirable and, in most cases, creates or adds to a ribbon of development.

-87. Officers are satisfied that the proposal does engage ribbon development.
+Infilling of these gaps is visually undesirable and, in most cases, creates or adds to a ribbon of development. - 59.
+Officers are satisfied that the proposal does engage ribbon development.
 The frontage is significantly built up either side of the site.
 To the east is a detached dwelling with a frontage to the road.
 To the west there are three dwellings with frontages to the road.
 This consistent with the description of what a ribbon is in the justification and amplification of policy COU8.